Costas Simitis: Biography

-Costas Simitis was born in Piraeus to Georgios Simitis, a Professor at the School of Economic and Commercial Sciences, and to his wife Fani (née Christopoulou).
+Costas Simitis was born in Piraeus to Georgios Simitis, a Professor at the School of Economic and Commercial Sciences who later became a member of the National Liberation Front government in World War II, and to his wife Fani (née Christopoulou).
 He studied law at the University of Marburg in Germany and economics at the London School of Economics.
-He is married to Daphne Arkadiou (b.
-1938), and has two daughters, Fiona and Marilena.
-He currently resides in the Kolonaki district of Athens.
-His brother Spiros Simitis is a prominent jurist specializing on data privacy in Germany.
+He was married to Daphne Arkadiou (b.
+1938) and had two daughters, Fiona and Marilena.
+He resided in the Kolonaki district of Athens.
+His brother Spiros Simitis was a prominent jurist specializing in data privacy in Germany.